onehashai/erpnext3/erpnext/setup/setup_wizard/tasks/masters.md

-Start building a model of your business in onehash by adding your Items and Customers.
+Start building a model of your business in OneHash by adding your Items and Customers.

 These links will help you get started: